 A constant fear of getting caught up in medical negligence cases and charges from patients and their relatives is driving doctors to get themselves insured for negligence.
 Many times, relatives become aggressive and even end up assaulting doctors.
 Some have come with mobs and vandalised hospitals or clinics.

 According to a 2013 survey, by Dr. Ashish Jha of Harvard School of Public Health, India recorded 5.2 million medico-legal cases a year, ranging from incorrect prescription, wrong timing of treatment, wrong surgery, wrong choice of drug to wrong dosage of medication.

 Doctors are in the dock now.
 Lawsuits filed by patients and their relatives are jamming up courtrooms throughout the nation.
 As per NABH study, 98,000 deaths/year from medical injuries occurred in India a few years ago.
 According to Mr. Mahendrakumar Bajpai, Advocate, Supreme Court, New Delhi, more and more patients are now suing doctors for alleged negligence and challenging their expertise.
 He further added that such medical cases have doubled since 2014.

-A way out: Professional indemnity insurance policy
+A way out: Professional indemnity insurance policy for Doctors

 - Wide coverage against various kinds of risks and losses

 - Provides for legal expenses and cost incurred

 - Hassle-free documentation

 - Option of mid-term increase or decrease in the sum insured

 How to choose the correct sum insured?